Uniform Crime Reporting Survey (UCR)

 These forms are visually edited for completeness and consistency and, if necessary, follow-up telephone calls are made to the respondent for clarification and correction.
 The crime and traffic data are transferred to an electronic format by the Data Return Facility.
 All counts are verified to ensure that the information has been correctly transferred from the paper forms to the electronic format.

-Data for the Incident-based Survey are collected from police records management systems by an approved extraction program and are forwarded to the CCJS in a machine-readable format with a standard record layout.
+Data for the Incident-based Survey are collected from police records management systems by an extraction program and are forwarded to the CCJS in a machine-readable format with a standard record layout.
 Data are generally submitted to the CCJS on a monthly basis.

 View the Questionnaire(s) and reporting guide(s).